forthmedia/donate/README.md

 An Angular 1.0 donation form with SASS and Gulpfile.

-The APP folder contains and Angular custom directive with Angular cookies.
+The APP folder contains an Angular custom directive implementing Angular cookies.
 These is also some SASS.

 The GULPFILE in the root converts and minifies SASS to CSS.
 JavaScript files from various folders are concatenated and minified to a single distribution.